schrimy/Udacity-FEND-blog-project/README.md

 ## Overview

 The first project in the Udacity front end developer nano-degree.
-It is a multipage personal blog using CSS, HTML, Flexbox, CSS Grid, and responsive design.
+It is a multi page personal blog using CSS, HTML, Flexbox, CSS Grid, and responsive design.
 It displays a main page containing blog posts in the form of cards, two have linked post pages and the rest are mock examples for layout purposes.
-Furthermore, a dummy contact page The two postexample pages contain dummy data that showing the use of layout and various html and css attributes.
+Furthermore, a dummy contact page.
+The two post example pages contain dummy data that shows the use of layout and various html and css attributes.